tyleryasaka/inlinesave/README.md

 http://ckeditor.com/addon/inlinesave

-This plugin allows the user to save the content for an inline editor via http POST.
+This plugin allows the user to save the content for a CKEditor inline editor via http POST.

 ###Usage